 The Los Angeles Department of Building & Safety, or LADBS, will be the primary agency with which you — and your contractors — will work.
 It’s where you’ll get your building permits and occupancy certificate.
 They will conduct a plan check, issue building permits, and then perform inspections throughout the process.

-Specifically, LADBS reviews your construction documents for handicap accessibility to meet the requirements of the Americans with Disabilities Act (ADA).
+Specifically, LADBS reviews your construction documents to challenge accessibility to meet the requirements of the Americans with Disabilities Act (ADA).
 They will also inspect all proposed mechanical, electrical, and plumbing improvements to ensure they meet current building codes, and they will assess whether your project meets the new “green code” (eco-friendly building standards).
 This is referred to as CALGreen Compliance — the first mandatory green building standards code in the nation.

 CALGreen Compliance states that if your project includes more than $200,000 in new construction, you must comply with CALGreen.
 Its purpose is to promote building and design concepts that reduce negative environmental impacts and encourage sustainable construction projects.
 They look at the materials used, environmental systems, air quality controls, drainage systems, and more.